Mancha01/MyMusicApp/ProjectNotes.md

 Callbacks: End Song & Repeat Handlers

 #set up useEffect that keeps the repeat ref and the repeat state in sync
+Callbacks: End Song & Repeat Handlers

+#Chaining multiple commands together using logical operators
+Deployment and testing: Deploying with vercel

+#connecting to our database in deployment using the database url:
+Deployment and testing: Deploying with vercel